joemoose/dungeoneers.d20/docs/combat.md

 - **DEX**: for ranged weapons
 - **WIL**: for spells

-You inflict the total amount of damage to an opponent minus their armor rating.
+You inflict the total damage to an opponent minus their armor rating.

 !!! tip